Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ### Additional Failure behaviors ###{#DASH_Ingest_Common_Failure_Behaviors}

-   The following items defines additional the behavior of an ingest source when encountering certain error responses from the receiving entity.
+   The following items defines additional behavior of an ingest source when encountering certain error responses from the receiving entity.

-    1. When the ingest source receives a TCP connection attempt timeout, abort midstream, response timeout, TCP send/receive timeout or 5xx response when attempting to POST content to the [=Receiving entity=], it MUST
+    1. When the ingest source receives a TCP connection attempt timeout, abort midstream, response timeout, TCP send/receive timeout or
+       5xx response when attempting to POST content to the [=Receiving entity=], it MUST

          1a.
-For manifest objects: re-resolve DNS on each retry (per the DNS TTL) and retry indefinitely.
+For manifest objects: re-resolve DNS on each retry (per the DNS TTL) and retry as defined in #general.

          1b.
 For media objects: re-resolve DNS on each retry (per the DNS TTL) and continue uploading for n seconds, where n is the segment duration.
-After it reaches the media object duration value, drop the current data and continue with the next media object, updating the manifest object with a discontinuity marker appropriate for the protocol format.
+After it reaches the media object duration value, [=Ingest source] MUST continue with the next media object, updating the manifest object with a discontinuity marker appropriate for the protocol format.
 To maintain continuity of the time-line, the ingest source SHOULD continue to upload the missing media object with a lower priority.
 Once a media object is successfully uploaded, the ingest source SHOULD update the corresponding manifest object to reflect the now available media object.
-Note that many HLS clients do not like changes to manifest files, such as removing a previously present discontinuity, so care should be taken in choosing to make such updates.
+Note that many HLS clients do not like changes to manifest files, such as removing a previously present discontinuity, so this should only be applied for MPEG DASH manifests.

-    2. Upon receipt of an HTTP 403 or 400 error, the ingest source MAY be configured to NOT retry sending the fragments, as defined in the general protocol        behavior
+    2. Upon receipt of an HTTP 403 or 400 error, the ingest source MAY be configured to NOT retry sending the fragments, as defined #general

    ## HLS specific requirements ##{#HLS_Ingest_specific_requirements}